krank-art/extract-youtube-transcript/readme.md

 # Extract transcript from YouTube videos

-* Created by Krank, inspired by PinoPatch use of https://youtubetranscript.com/.
 * Adapted tutorial from Marc Maxmeister, 2022-09-01, https://stackoverflow.com/a/73572089/how-to-add-punctuation-to-text-using-python.
 * Model used to add punctuation: https://huggingface.co/oliverguhr/fullstop-punctuation-multilang-large.
 * Supported languages: English, German, French, Italian